jakolandio3/angular-messenger-app/README.md

      6. ClearSessionStorage: Clears SessionStorage
      7. GetFromSessionStorage: Gets Value From SessionStorage
      8. CreateUser: Makes a call to the server to create a new user
+     9. RemoveAccount: Makes a call to the server to Delete the registered users account
    - **Used In:**
      1. Login Component
      2. App Component